StudioLE/TimelynFrontend/README.md

 I'm always on the look out for collaborators so feel free to suggest new features, get in touch or just fork at will.

-### Install

-To install the frontend clone the repository, modify the config option in `app.js` to suit your environment then follow the instructions in the [angular-seed README.md](https://github.com/angular/angular-seed/blob/master/README.md).
+Installation instructions for both the frontend and backend are available in the backend [INSTALL.md](https://github.com/StudioLE/TimelynBackend/edit/master/INSTALL.md)